aws-samples/aws-hpc-tutorials/content/_index.md

 - [**Optional 1: Running Serverless Simulations**](/06-aws-batch.html): You will be introduced to AWS Batch which provides scheduling and orchestration functionalities to run jobs at scale in the cloud.
 - [**Optional 2: Remote Visualization**](/07-nice-dcv.html): In this part we will introduce you to NICE DCV in order to visualize data residing in the cloud.
 - [**Optional 3: Low Latency Network**](/08-efa.html): This part drives your through Elastic Fabric Adapter (EFA), a low latency network interface which can be used to run your tightly coupled workloads in the cloud.
-You may want to run the benchmark [GPCNET](https://github.com/netbench/GPCNET) as a stretch goal to collect the tail latency on EFA.
+You may want to run the benchmark [GPCNET](https://github.com/netbench/GPCNET) as a stretch goal to collect the tail latency on EFA. *This lab cannot be tested during SC20 with your Event Engine Account due to the limited resources that these accounts provide*
 - [**Optional 4: Distributed Machine Learning**](/09-ml-on-parallelcluster.html): This lab will enable you to run a Machine Learning distributed workload using the [PyTorch DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) API.

 #### Accessing Your Lab Account